Exo & Woocommerce?

 This website will be developed to meet the needs of their New Zealand and Australian customers.
 Their long-term view is to expand this system into international markets.

-Progress Report #2: Straight Lines
+Phase #2: Straight Lines

 A Deep Dive into the Variables and Challenges Faced During the Exo-Wordpress Development

-At this point the website development phase has largely been completed and is undergoing rigorous, extensive testing to ensure fidelity.
+At this point, the website development phase has largely been completed and is undergoing rigorous, extensive testing to ensure fidelity.
 Here we take a look at what’s gone into the development of this project up to this pre-live state.

 While there were many examples where clear, straight lines could be drawn between the Exo data and the website endpoint, this was not always the case.
 There is no greater example than with the Mixed Quantity Discounts.